CUBRID/cubrid-manual/en/sql/query/update.rst

 .. warning::

-    In the **UPDATE** statements that join local and remote tables, records in the remote table cannot be updated.
+    In **UPDATE** statements that join local and remote tables, records in the remote table cannot be updated.

     .. code-block:: sql